-ISR uses minimal infrastructure, efficiently removed at the end of mine processing and with the added benefit of environmentally friendly lixiviants, means ISR is a very low profile extraction technique leaving relatively little environmental footprint.
+ISR uses minimal infrastructure, efficiently removed at the end of mine processing and with the added benefit of environmentally benign lixiviants, means ISR is a very low profile extraction technique leaving relatively little environmental footprint.

 See Excelsior Mining's Sandbox demonstration of InSitu Recovery up close.

-See below the ISR Extraction Process:
+ISR Extraction Process:

 More about Environmental Copper Recovery

 The Benefits of ISR Mining

 How will access be affected?